ajitlotake/Automated_mail/README.md

 # Automated_mail
-I have maid this automated email system b using python and some modules and packages
+I have maid this automated email system by using python and some modules and packages